 Measurement has been defined as the process of assigning numerals to variables to represent quantities of characteristics according to certain rules.2 The purpose of this chapter is to explore this definition as it is applied to clinical research.
 In doing so, we consider several aspects of measurement theory and discuss how these relate to measurement, analysis and interpretation of clinical variables.

 QUANTIFICATION AND MEASUREMENT

 The first part of the definition of measurement emphasizes the process of assigning numerals to variables.
-A numeral is a symbol ...
+A numeral is ...